Scroll down to find the class that best fits your needs:

 Here’s a video from North American Rescue that instructs both how to use and how to store a combat application tourniquet (CAT):

-And here’s one with good advice about how to store your CAT tourniquet, so it’s ready to deploy when you need it.
+And here’s one with good advice about how to fold and store your CAT tourniquet, so it’s ready to easily deploy when you need it.